Cishan District

 Cishan District (also spelled Qishan; 旗山區 (Císhan Cyu, Ch'i^{2}-shan^{1} Ch'ü^{1})) is a suburban district in northeastern Kaohsiung, Taiwan.
-It has a area of 94.61 square kilometers, or 36.53 square miles.
-The population of Cishan is 34,606 as of February 2023.
+It has an area of 94.61 square kilometers, or 36.53 square miles.
+The population of Cishan is 34,372 as of October 2023.
 It is the 19th most populous district in Kaohsiung.

 History

 After the handover of Taiwan from Japan to the Republic of China in 1945, Cishan was organized as an urban township of Kaohsiung County.
 On 25 December 2010, Kaohsiung County was merged with Kaohsiung City and Cishan was upgraded to a district of the city.

 In 2009, then Cishan Township was affected by Typhoon Morakot.